gps/docker-intellij/README.md

-# docker-intellij
+# Docker IntelliJ

-Docker image with IntelliJ IDEA installed
+Docker image with IntelliJ IDEA installed in it.